Miguel26-pixel/FEUP_COMP/README.md

 #### Global self-evaluation of the project: 19

 ## Summary
-Our compiler takes `jmm` code, a subset of the `Java` language, and outputs `ollir`, a in-house intermediate code representation, and `jasmin`, a `JVM` stack-based language which can be run directly by the `JRE`.
+Our compiler takes `jmm` code, a subset of the `Java` language, and outputs `ollir`, an in-house intermediate code representation, and `jasmin`, a `JVM` stack-based language which can be run directly by the `JRE`.

-The frontend parses the `jmm` code to an abstract syntax tree, properly annotated for the later phases to depend on, and alerts for syntax errors, with respective line and column information to guide the end user.
+The frontend parses the `jmm` code to an abstract syntax tree, properly annotated for the later phases to depend on, and alerts for syntax errors, with respective line and column information to guide the end user, and `ollir` and `jasmin` reserved names properly escaped to avoid confusion in the upcoming stages.

 The backend is thoroughly implemented using the visitor pattern on top of the AST nodes.
 First, a symbol table, containing types, names and declarations, is generated for the code.